BECAUSE WE'RE ALL ABOUT THAT SEABASS

 Sorry, we do not.

 First, thanks for letting us know!
 We will reach out to the store to ensure that our products are adequately stocked on the shelves.
 Our products often sell faster than store buyers anticipate, so stores often don’t order enough.
-The next time you’re in the store, please ask for the “seafood buyer,” and encourage him or her to make sure that Australis Barramundi remain in stock!
+The next time you’re in the store, please ask for the “seafood buyer,” and encourage them to make sure that Australis Barramundi remains in stock!

 We are 100% committed to customer satisfaction and offer refunds and/or replacements on a case by case basis.
 Refund/Replacement requirements are: Description of product, lot number (printed on the clear panel on the back of the bag), and photos of product and its packaging.
 Please send us a note using the Contact button at the bottom of this page or give us a call at 1-888-602-2772.